JavaScript Minify: Minify JS Safely for Faster Loads

 Processing time gets measured using performance timers.
 Start time gets recorded before minification.
 End time gets recorded after minification.
 Difference gets calculated in milliseconds.
 This shows how long processing takes.
 When working with related formats, minifying code can be a useful part of the process.

-Variable name mangling uses Terser library when available.
+Variable name mangling uses an advanced minifier engine when available.
 It analyzes code structure.
 It identifies safe variable names.
 It shortens them to single letters.
 This reduces file size significantly.

-Code compression uses Terser library when available.
+Code compression uses an advanced minifier engine when available.
 It removes dead code.
 It simplifies expressions.
 It optimizes control flow.
 This reduces file size further.

 Comment removal uses pattern matching.
 Single-line comments get removed.
 Multi-line comments get removed.
 Important comments can be preserved.
 Comments get replaced with empty strings.
 This reduces file size.